TimAConner/Squirrels-VS-Dwarves/README.md

 1. main.js executes automatically, triggering startGame() in controller.js
 1. startGame() activates the listeners of the firbase realtime server and begains the mainLoop()
 1. mainLoop() checks for which screen the player is on (loading, login, main menu, game, etc.)
-    1. If on the game,
+    1. If the game is being displayed,
         1. Check if the game should be updated this frame and calculate how many steps must be taken to  keep the game at 60 fps.
             1. shouldMergeDataThisFrame checks if new data has been sent form the listeners,
                 1. If so, merge the data (tiles, gems, and players) with current data, making sure only to use NEW data and not data already integrated into the game.